 Project Overview The proposal is to build a new Sydney Fish Market with a contemporary urban design, provide unique experiences for visitors and world-class auction and wholesale facilities.
 The new facility will be set within an improved public domain including the creation of a waterfront promenade with improved access to Blackwattle Bay and linking to surrounding areas and to public transport.
 The development will expand and improve the functions of the existing Sydney Fish Market in a new setting achieving design excellence, authentic experience, functional performance and environmental sustainability.
 The new Sydney Fish Market will include wholesale facilities and auction rooms, offices and commercial space, culinary education, retail premises including food and beverage premises (potentially with liquor licenses), back-of-house facilities and car and delivery vehicle parking spaces and ancillary uses.
 The new facility is to include a new foreshore promenade and wharves.
 The new Sydney Fish Market will be purpose built and will be supported by a state of the art back-of-house plant and recycling/waste management facilities under one roof.
 Site Details The land to which the development application relates comprises Lots 3 - 5 in DP 1064339, part of Lot 107 in DP 1076596, part of Lot 1 in DP835794, part of Lot 3 in DP1018801 and Bridge Road and its intersections with Wattle Street and Wentworth Park Road.
-The development footprint is irregular in shape and has an area of approximately 40,160m 2 , approximately 40% of which is on land and 60% over water.
+The development footprint is irregular in shape and has an area of approximately 38,450m 2 approximately 40% of which is on land and 60% over water.
 Site Ownership Roads and Maritime Services (RMS), Waterways Authority NSW, Minister for Education and Training.
-Bridge Road is a State classified road managed RMS with the Council of the City of Sydney being the roads authority in whose ownership the public roads is vested.
-Proposed Development A concept SSD DA seeking approval for concept proposals for the new Sydney Fish Market.
-This is to meet the requirements for a master plan contained in clause 40 of SREP26.
-This concept development application also sets out details of the first stage of the development being the demolition of land and water-based structures on the site including removal of marine piles, capping and diversion of services, and any resulting repairs to the existing sea wall.
-Specifically this concept SSD DA seeks consent for: the use of the site for the new Sydney Fish Market including wholesale facilities and auction rooms, offices and commercial space, culinary education (the Sydney Seafood School), retail premises including food and beverage premises (potentially with liquor licenses), back-of-house facilities and car and delivery vehicle parking spaces and ancillary uses and the distribution of uses within the site;
+Bridge Road is a State classified road managed by RMS with the Council of the City of Sydney being the roads authority in whose ownership the public roads is vested.
+Proposed Development This SSD DA seeking approval for the construction and operation of a new Sydney Fish Market.
+Specifically this SSD DA seeks consent for: 1. construction of a new Sydney Fish Market building with a gross floor area of 26,751m2 as indicated on the drawings contained in Appendix 1 of the A3 Volume); 2. waterfront structures such as wharves; 3. a new public domain including promenades, access to Blackwattle Bay and landscaping; 4. pedestrian, cycle and road access and circulation; 5. upgrade works to Bridge Road and its intersections with Wattle Street and Wentworth Park Road; 6. associated works such as provision of services, site level adjustments and stormwater management; the subdivision of land to create a lot on which the new Sydney Fish Market would be located and a further subdivision of this lot to identify separate lots comprising the public domain and water, and various parts of the new Sydney Fish Market building and wharves to be leased in separable parts.